toptensoftware/flashy/flashy/README.md

 Flashy initially connects to the device at 115200 baud.
 Once a connection has been established a command is sent to the device to change to a faster baud rate for file transfers.

-The upload baud rate is controlled by the `--baud:NNN` option and defaults to 1M baud.
+The transfer baud rate is controlled by the `--baud:NNN` option and defaults to 1M baud.

 Most devices can handle faster rates (typically 2M) but the default is 1M to give some margin for reliability.
 Feel free to experiment with this setting to get faster uploads.